-One of the most popular fixtures I am called to install are chandeliers, and with good reason.
+One of the most popular fixtures we are called to install are chandeliers, and with good reason.
 As beautiful and elegant as they can be, home chandelier installation can be extremely tricky, even for those with experience.
-If you have recently purchased a chandelier, I strongly encourage you to call a skilled Richardson electrician to have it installed; a talented electrician knows how to best hang, wire, and secure your chandelier to the ceiling.
+If you have recently purchased a chandelier, we strongly encourage you to call a licensed electrician to have it installed; a talented electrician knows how to best hang, wire, and secure your chandelier to the ceiling.

-- Wiring – The best reason to hire an electrician to install your chandelier has to do with how it’s wired into your electrical system.
-Most do-it-yourself homeowners can’t tell which wire in the chandelier connects to which ceiling wire, risking damage to your chandelier.
+- Wiring – One of the most important things to remember before attempting to install a chandelier is to take the time to understand how it’s wired into your electrical system.
+Most do-it-yourself homeowners can’t tell which wire in the chandelier connects to which ceiling wire and therefore risk damaging their new chandelier.
 If you find yourself with this problem, remember that the side of the chandelier wire with the ridges or bumps (you can feel them clearly if you run your fingers along the wire) is the neutral or power “out”, while the opposite smooth side is the power “in” wire.

 - Proper hanging procedures – Chandeliers are designed to hang from their chains.
 They are absolutely NOT designed to hang from the wire that connects them to your ceiling.
 These wires are not designed to support any part of the fixture’s weight.
 Making it do so will inevitably stretch the wiring, leading to damage to the chandelier’s internal wiring, potential damage to your ceiling as the weight pulls the wiring out, and will stretch your wire, which is very dangerous and a severe fire hazard.
 Always make sure the wire is loose, has a bit of slack, and isn’t being pinched by the chain links as it winds through them.

-- Ceiling Mounting – The canopy cover (the part that covers the hole in the ceiling the chandelier hangs from) should always be assembled and adjusted to the proper depth before you hook up the chandelier’s wiring.
+- Ceiling mounting – The canopy cover (the part that covers the hole in the ceiling the chandelier hangs from) should always be assembled and adjusted to the proper depth before you hook up the chandelier’s wiring.
 Do-it-yourself installers tend to try to screw the canopy cover in to get it flush to the ceiling, which can twist the wiring inside and lead to serious hazards.
 If you’re having trouble getting the installation right, call a professional.